pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/DOA (Non-US) JIRA.md

 After issuing a refund, close the support request on Zendesk.

 ### 6 - Close the JIRA ticket
-Note the process on the ticket, for example, Replacement requested with RE order number or Refunded.
+Add a comment with the process to the ticket, for example, Replacement requested with RE order number (or RE JIRA ticket) or Refunded.

 ![[Pasted image 20231120171356.png]]